 Indonesians are personalizing their search queries

-As queries become more nuanced, advertisers must rethink how they can tailor people’s Search experience to build meaningful engagement and top-of-mind presence.
+As queries become more nuanced, advertisers need to rethink how they can create personalized user experiences to build meaningful engagement and top-of-mind presence.
 To do this, we explore how four brands in Indonesia set out to understand how their audiences were searching and used the following insights to rethink their strategies.

 Dig deep into data to understand your audience’s intention